Last Updated on April 1, 2021 by Nina Ahmedow

 By far Hamburg’s most famous neighborhood is St. Pauli, home to Hamburg’s infamous red light district.
 Tourists find the sex shops and bars as well as legal prostitution intriguing.
 While it’s undoubtedly an area of interest for tourists and popular for going out, I wouldn’t recommend staying here.
 The same things that make St. Pauli fascinating can easily become overwhelming.
 But if you’re wondering where to stay in Hamburg to take advantage of the city’s nightlife then this might be it.

 The Sternschanze neighborhood has become a synonym for gentrification and is extremely popular for going out to eat or drink.
-Despite the gentrification, I have a soft spot for this part of Hamburg.
+It’s considered the best place to live by all the hipsters, but despite the gentrification, I have a soft spot for this part of Hamburg.
 If you want to experience the local nightlife away from the red light district this might be the best place to stay in Hamburg.

 If You’re on a Tighter Budget

-Accommodation in Hamburg is expensive, and not everyone can afford to stay in what many would consider the best neighborhoods to stay in Hamburg.
+Accommodation in most areas in Hamburg is expensive, and not everyone can afford to stay in what many would consider the best neighborhoods to stay in Hamburg.

 When you’re looking at articles about where to stay in Hamburg Barmbek might not get the attention it deserves.
 Barmbek is not the most intriguing neighborhood of Hamburg.
 But it’s easier to find less expensive accommodation there.
 That’s because it’s less popular and not as central as some of the other neighborhoods.
 However, several metro lines serve the neighborhood, and you can get here from the airport within ten minutes.
 For those trying to save money without compromising on accessibility, Barmbek might be the best place to stay in Hamburg.